dburriss/dburriss.github.io/_posts/2018-10-26-how-to-fsharp-pt-5.md

 Today we looked into various ways you can use pattern matching to both get values and branch your application logic.
 We also explored partial active patterns by writing an implementation of the FizzBuzz game.

+Next up we deal with [handling the absence of data](/how-to-fsharp-pt-6).

 ## Resources

 1. [Pattern Matching on Wikipedia](https://en.wikipedia.org/wiki/Pattern_matching)